What is Englicious?

 Englicious is brought to you by the Survey of English Usage, a world-leading research unit at University College London, independently ranked as one of the world’s leading universities, and is part-funded by the Arts and Humanities Research Council, the Economic and Social Research Council, and the Economic and Physical Sciences Research Council.
 We also received support from the Faculty of Arts and Humanities at UCL and from UCL Business PLC.

-The team members are Bas Aarts, Sean Wallis, and Ellen Smith.
-Former team members are Dan Clayton, Jill Bowie, and Seth Mehl.
+The team members are Bas Aarts, Sean Wallis, and Ian Cushing.
+Former team members are Ellen Smith-Dennis, Dan Clayton, Jill Bowie, and Seth Mehl.

 What do teachers say about Englicious?
 Watch this video.